We continue our look back at the best British period dramas set in each decade of the 20th Century.

 Focusing on the working class, Private Peaceful explores the bonds between brothers, community, and tradition.
 Charlie and Tommo Peaceful work for an old, landed-gentry man who stays in England while the lads go to war.
 They’re conflicted by their personal feelings toward the war as well as their feelings toward a girl back home.

-Private Peaceful is available on DVD on Amazon.
+Private Peaceful is available to watch on Amazon Prime Video.

 Downton Abbey – Seasons 1-2 (1912-1918)